The Church History

-Second Freewill Baptist Church, formerly known by its fictitious name as Pond Street Baptist Church, traced its history far back in the beginning of 1819 when the African Union Meeting House and School House Society was formed solely to provide worship and training place for Negroes, a place they would call their own.
+Second Freewill Baptist Church, formerly known as Pond Street Baptist Church, traced its history to the beginning of 1819 when the African Union Meeting House and School House Society was formed.
+Its sole purpose was to provide a worship and training place for Negroes, a place they would call their own.
 In 1821 the building to house the group was completed and dedicated.
-The majority of the Negroes churches in the United States then traced their history to this society.
-Not until 1830 that twenty-six men and five women, led by Rev. John Lewis, withdrew because of discontentment over some blacks consent to slavery and organized themselves as The Abyssinian Baptist Church.
-Three years later, The Abyssinian Baptist Church was admitted into a quarterly meeting of Free-Will Baptist churches of Rhode Island, which had incorporated in 1826, under the name of The Abyssinian Free-Will Baptist Church.
+During that time, a majority of Negroes churches in the United States traced their history to this society.
+In 1830, twenty-six men and five women, led by Rev. John Lewis, withdrew from the society because of discontentment over the consent of some blacks to slavery, and they organized themselves as “The Abyssinian Baptist Church”.
+Three years later, The Abyssinian Baptist Church was admitted into a quarterly meeting of Free-Will Baptist Churches of Rhode Island, which had incorporated in 1826, under the name of “The Abyssinian Free-Will Baptist Church.”

-Rev. John Lewis continued to pastor the newly formed church until 1838 when he departed.
-Prior to his departure, the group met in homes but not for long when membership began to grow and the need for a hall began apparent and they hired a hall on Meeting Street and then Chapel Street.
-For a brief period the group went without leader until 1841 when Luke Waldron was hired as its pastor.
-Under his leadership in September of 1841, the church built a place of worship on the corner of Pond and Angel Streets.
+Rev. John Lewis was Pastor of the newly formed church until 1838 when he departed.
+Prior to his departure, however, the group met in homes until membership began to grow and the need for a hall became apparent.
+The church secured halls on Meeting Street and then Chapel Street to hold its worship services and fellowship.
+For a brief period of time, the church went without a shepherd until 1841 when Rev. Luke Waldron was hired as its Pastor.
+Under his leadership in the church built a place of worship on the corner of Pond and Angel Streets in September, 1841.
 A year later in 1842, a charter was granted to the church by the Rhode Island General Assembly under the name, “The Second Freewill Baptist Church.”
-The charter was granted bearing the names of Cato Northrup, who was the church's treasurer then, and Luke Waldron, the pastor.
-At the time the church had a membership of about fifty.
-After 74 years of being located on the corner of Angle and Pond Streets, the church fictitiously adopted the name Pond Street Baptist Church.
+The charter was granted bearing the names of Cato Northrup, who was the church's treasurer then, and Rev. Luke Waldron, the Pastor.
+At that time the church had a membership of about fifty.
+After 74 years of being located on the corner of Angle and Pond Streets, the church adopted the name “Pond Street Baptist Church.”

-Today, our newly Pastor-Elect, Reverend Alvin L. Johnson has been called to shepherd the flock.
-He was installed at a banquet in his honor as the new senior pastor for Pond Street Baptist Church on Saturday, May 24, 2014.
-His dynamic and energetic leadership is beginning to reverberate throughout the church as he structures and puts the church on a growth path.
-Already the church has officially reverted to its historical and original name as The Second Freewill Baptist Church and has dropped the fictitious Pond Street Baptist Church name.
+In January 2014, Rev. Alvin L. Johnson was called to shepherd the flock and he was installed at a banquet in his honor as the new Senior Pastor for Pond Street Baptist Church on Saturday, May 24, 2014.
+It was during his tenure that the church body officially reverted to its historical and original name “The Second Freewill Baptist Church”